-In case of supplies made to Government, services [provided by Government] by way of tolerating the non-performance of contract by the supplier of service is covered under the exemption under Entry 62.
+However, in case of supplies made to Government, services [provided by Government] by way of tolerating the non-performance of contract by the supplier of service is covered under the exemption under Entry 62.
 Thus, any consideration received by the Government from any person or supplier for non-performance of contract is exempted from tax.

-(30) Public Works Department of Karnataka entered into an agreement with M/s.
+(29) Public Works Department of Karnataka entered into an agreement with M/s.
 ABC, a construction company, for construction of its office complex for an agreed consideration.
-In
+In the agreement dated 10th July, it was agreed by both the parties that M/s.
+ABC shall complete the construction work and handover the project on or before 31st December.

 It was further agreed that any breach of the terms of contract by either party would give right to the other party to claim for damages or penalty.
 M/s.
 ABC did not complete the construction and did not handover the project by the specified date i.e., on or before 31st December.

 As per the contract, the Department asked for damages/penalty from M/s.
 ABC and threatened to go to the court if not paid.
 Resultantly, M/s.
-ABC paid an amount of ₹ 10,00,000/-to the Department for non-performance of contract.
+ABC paid an amount of ₹ 10,00,000/- to the Department for non-performance of contract.
 Amount paid by M/s.
-ABC to Department is exempt from payment of tax33.
+ABC to Department is exempt from payment of tax.